simopt-admin/simopt/README.md

 * Select the "Add Experiment" Button (This button will only show up once a solver and problem is selected)

 ### Cross-Design Experiment
 By cross-designing and experiment, the user is creating a Meta Experiment, and it will be add to the Queue of Meta Experiments.
 Meta Experiments can only be created this way, and not loaded from a file.
 * Click Cross-Design Experiment
 * Check which Problems and Solvers the experiment should contain
 * Note that deterministic sovlers can not handle stochastic problems (ex: FACSIZE-2 can not be solved with ASTRODF)
 * The default number of Macroreplicaitions is 10, but that can be adjusted
 * Click "Confirm Cross-Design Experiment"
-* The pop up window will disappear and the Experiments frame will automatically switch to Queue of Meta Experiments
+* The pop up window will disappear and the Experiments frame will automatically switch to Queue of Meta Experiments To exit out of the Meta Experiment pop-up without creating an experiment, click the red x in the top left corner of the window.

 ## Run an Experiment
 To run an experiment or meta experiment that has not already been run click the "Run Exp." button in the queue of experiments or queue of meta experiments.
 Once the experiment is run, it can not be run again. **Note:** running an experiment could take a couple of seconds to a couple of minutes depending on the experiment and the number of macroreplications.

 ## Post Process and Post Normalize
 Post Processing happens before post normalizing.
 After Post Normalizing the Plotting window is automatically shown.
+To exit out of the Post Process/ Normalize pop-up without post processing or normalizing, click the red x in the top left corner of the window.
 ### Experiments
 Experiments can be post-processed from the queue of Experiments tab, by clicking "Post Process".
 Adjust Post Processing factors as necessary.
 Only Experiments that have already been run and have not yet been post processed can be post processed. <br>
 After Post Processing, click the "Post Normalize by Problem" tab to select which experiments to post normalize together.